davidorban/netsocbook/en/BitGadaa.md

 #### 2.2.
 Gadaa, Computers, Eureka

 There was a eureka moment for Asmarom Legesse sometime in the late sixties.
-With the coaching of Harrison C. White, he succeeded in empirically verifying the structural model of Gadaa he came up with.
+With the coaching of Harrison C. White, he succeeded in empirically validating the structural model of Gadaa he came up with.
 He simulated the evolution of the Gadaa social system over 400 years using a generative model and data from Mexico and the Boran Oromo (who still practice Gadaa alongside the central Ethiopian government).
 He described his success saying:

 > Perhaps for the first time in the history of anthropology the evolution of a social system has been replicated experimentally [on a high-speed computer].